yemreak/alfred5-py/docs/README.md

 - Via `SnippetsClient` API create custom snippets programmaically
 - Via `WorkflowClient` API create custom alfred workflow
     - Craete `requirements.txt` file for your python project to let `alfred5` installs them if needed 🙃
+    - To install `from requirements.txt` do all import packages inside `main`
+            - Use `global` keyword to access imported packages globally
+        - `client.query` is the query string
+        - `client.page_count` is the page count for pagination results
     - Dont need to add `alfred5` to `requirements.txt`
 - Use `WorkflowClient.log` to log your message to alfred debugger
     - [debugging alfred workflow](https://www.alfredapp.com/help/workflows/utilities/debug/)